SACRED MUSEUM OF ST. ANNE KAMENZ

-Lighting design for the Sacred Museum of St. Annen Kamenz – altars in focus
+Lighting design for the Sacred Museum St. Annen in Kamenz – altars in focus

 The St. Annen Sacred Museum houses one of the most important collections of late medieval sacred art in the region.
-The focus is on a unique ensemble of five large-format carved altars dating from around 1500 – they form the centerpiece of the permanent exhibition and are the museum's main attraction.
+The centerpiece of the permanent exhibition is a unique ensemble of five large-format carved altars dating from around 1500—the museum's main attraction.

-For this special collection, Fischer & Partner developed a finely tuned lighting concept that preserves the depth and dignity of the church space, while at the same time allowing the altars to be experienced precisely in their materiality, color and figurative density.
+Fischer & Partner developed a finely tuned lighting concept that preserves the dignity of the historic church space and at the same time allows the altars to be experienced in their materiality, color, and figurative density.

 Scope of services: Lighting planning, design development for the lighting of St. Anne's Church, LED technology